Faiz-UT/Eval-Feature-Sentiment-Extraction-LLMs/README.md

-# Evaluating LLMs Performance in Extracting Feature-Sentiment Pairs from App Reviews
+# How Effectively Do LLMs Extract Feature-Sentiment Pairs from App Reviews?

 <!--The code in this repository evaluates the performance of GPT-4, ChatGPT, LLama-2-Chat-7b, LLama-2-Chat-13b, and LLama-2-Chat-70b for identifying app features with their associated sentiments from app reviews.-->